JayeshK008/ENEX/Exogenous/readme.md

 # Exogenous Augmentation for NER

 **Exogenous Augmentation** project!
-This repository contains code for training and testing a Named Entity Recognition (NER) model with exogenous augmentation techniques.
-The project includes scripts for training (`train.py`) and testing (`test.py`).
+This repository contains code for Exogenous Named Entity Recognition (NER) model.
+The project includes notebook and script for exogenous augmentation file creation.

 ---